vkdolea/age-system/README.md

 - **Spanish**: by Discord user *ForjaSalvaje#2419*.

 ## [Change log](https://github.com/vkdolea/age-system/wiki/Release-Notes)
+## 0.8.9 [2021-11-xx]
+### Added
+- Organization as Actor

+### Fixed
+- Some unauthorized items were able to be created on different Actor types (more than 1 focus with the same name, Spaceship Features could be created on Characters)

 ## 0.8.8 [2021-10-30]
 ### Added
 - Conditions Workshop, to create custom Conditions and Token Effect.
 Only GMs can access.
 To access Conditions Workshop, hover Age Roller icon and select the option in the right-hand side menu.